samyilin/dotfiles/README.md

 Bash for interactive shell, Vim for text editor, tmux for screen multiplexer, ssh and git could work together or separately.

 Note: I will only configure Bash as an interactive shell for you.
-I will consider ash or dash later on (not much to configure for ash or dash though), but that's it.
+Zsh or fish is not something I would consider as a good interactive shell, and there isn't much to configure for ash or dash or other non-interactive shells.

 ## Non-goals/Programs Not Configuring in this setup?